 People can get hepatitis B from you through contact with your blood, semen or vaginal fluids.
-It can also occasionally be spread by human bites.
+It can occasionally be spread by human bites.
 The virus can live outside the body for up to one week.

-Your contacts, such as your partner, family or anyone who lives with you, should have a blood test to check if they have hepatitis B.
+Your contacts, such as your partner, family or anyone who lives with you should have a blood test to check if they have hepatitis B.

-Is there a vaccine?
+Is the hepatitis B vaccine safe?

-There is a safe and effective vaccine against hepatitis B. Your partner, family and anyone who lives with you can protect themselves with vaccination.
+The hepatitis B vaccine is safe and effective.
+Your partner, family and anyone who lives with you can protect themselves with vaccination.

 The vaccine is usually given in three doses by your family doctor - at the first visit, one month later and six months after the first injection.
-Occasionally doses are given more quickly.
+Occasionally the doses are given more quickly.

 Some people may need additional doses of vaccine before they are protected.
 A very small number of people do not respond to the vaccine and are not protected.
-Hepatitis B vaccination is now offered routine to all children through the national immunisation programme.

-How can I protect others if I have hepatitis B infection?
+How can I protect others from hepatitis B infection?